mingodad/citadel/webcit/README.txt

    WebCit bundles the Prototype JavaScript Framework, writen by Sam Stephenson [http://prototype.conio.net].
 These components are licensed to you under the terms of an MIT-style license.

+   The Citadel logo was designed by Lisa Aurigemma.

  INTRODUCTION
  ------------